Increasing Your Candidates

 Updated over a week ago

 So let's start!
-Imagine that posting a job for an insurance sales representative or customer service representative without a license or industry experience is like trying to catch a fish out on a lake.
+Imagine that posting a job for an experienced sales representative or customer service representative without a license or industry experience is like trying to catch a fish out on a lake.

 Do you want the crowded lake where everyone is trying to catch the same fish, or do you want a portion of the lake all to yourself?